timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 142-PROCUREMENT TECHNICAL ASSISTANCE COOPERATIVE AGREEMENT PROGRAM/CHAPTER 142-PROCUREMENT TECHNICAL ASSISTANCE COOPERATIVE AGREEMENT PROGRAM.md

   * (1) an amount not exceeding three percent of such amount to defray the expenses of administering the provisions of this chapter during such fiscal year; and

-  * (2) an amount determined appropriate by the Director to assist eligible entities in payment of costs of eligible entities —
+  * (2) an amount determined appropriate by the Director to assist eligible entities in payment of costs of eligible entities—

     * (A) for meetings to discuss best practices for the improvement of the operations of procurement technical assistance centers; and